-Trading Scheme, or TV LETS, also referred to as "the LETS" or "the scheme" in
+Trading Scheme, or TV LETS, also referred to as "the LETS" or "the scheme"

 2. AIMS & OBJECTIVES

-2.1 To develop and encourage the experience of community and sustainability
+2.1.
+To develop and encourage the experience of community and sustainability

 through the establishment of a Local Exchange Trading Scheme.

 social benefits by and for its members and the people of the community

 or organisation sympathetic to the aims of the scheme, subject to any restrictions